perezsergioace/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    It is an 'application programming interface'

 2. What is an event?

+    An event is something the browser does, or something a user does.

 3. What is an event listener?

+    An event listener is a procedure or function in a computer program that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+    So we are able to use array methods such as .forEach and .map and utilize all the advantages array methods bring.

 5. What is a component?

+    A component is a small, potentially re-usable set of logic, behaviors and interface elements (UI or API).

 ### Git Set up